TheBandit105/Social-Legal-and-Ethical-Aspects-of-Computing-Coursework/Individual_Part_Markdown.md

 Moreover, another social issue is the growing dehumanization all over the world.
 People’s qualities and skills will become much more underestimated at the expense of robotics.
 Robots will be used in all areas as they will become an integral part of the world.

+# Conclusion:

+Generally, the human population lives in a digital world, full of different types of advanced technologies that aim to make people’s life easier.
+As the sphere of modern robotics and AI is one of those technologies and it is developing at very rapid paces, there are still some gaps that may reflect negatively not only over humans but even over the whole world.
+People should strive to overcome or at least to lower those issues in order to avoid severe effects over the economy, society and culture.

 ### References:

 [1] https://mindmatters.ai/2019/09/the-three-laws-of-robotics-have-failed-the-robots/